dpanangian/Emochat/README.md

 pip install -r requirements.txt
 ```

-## Run Django app
+## Run The apps

-1) Migrate the models to the database
+1) Create migrations

     ```
+    python3 manage.py makemigrations

+2) Migrate the models to the database

+    ```
     python3 manage.py migrate
     ```
-2) Activate the environment
+3) Activate the environment
     ```
     python3 manage.py runserver
     ```
-3) Voila! the app should be running here
+4) Voila! the app should be running here http://127.0.0.1:8000/
-    http://127.0.0.1:8000/

-# Manage the database using Django-admin
+## Manage the database using Django-admin

 1) Create a superuser
     ```